Hock Tan: Personal life

-Tan married K. Lisa Yang.
-Born in Singapore, Yang graduated from Cornell University.
-After the family moved to the U.S., Yang worked as an investment banker on Wall Street until retiring.

-The couple's three children spent their early years in Singapore.
+Tan became a U.S. citizen in 1990.
+He married his first wife, K. Lisa Yang.
+Their three children spent their early years in Singapore.
 The family moved to Philadelphia after their son Douglas was diagnosed with autism by a pediatric neurologist at the Children's Hospital of Philadelphia who suggested the boy would receive a better education in the U.S. Douglas attended the Timothy School in Philadelphia, and now lives in a Devereux Advanced Behavioral Health group home.

-Even their daughter Eva has milder autism.
+Their daughter Eva has been diagnosed with a milder form of autism.
 Yang helped Eva with her "poor auditory processing skills" when she started taking classes at Harcum College.
 Eva was later hired by SAP under their Autism at Work program.

-The couple's other son does not have autism.
-He works as an investment banker in California.
+Their other son, who does not have autism, works as an investment banker in California.

+Tan and K. Lisa Yang divorced and Tan is now married to Lya Truong.

 Philanthropy

-Tan and his wife donate money to their alma maters and autism charities.
+Hock Tan has donated money to his alma mater, the Massachusetts Institute of Technology (MIT).
 In 2015, Tan honored former MIT professor Nam P. Suh by donating $4 million to the school to endow a mechanical engineering professorship.

-The same year, the couple donated $10 million to Cornell University to fund the K. Lisa Yang and Hock E. Tan Employment and Disability Institute.

-The couple donated $20 million to MIT in 2017 to fund research to find effective treatments for autism and find its causes.
+Hock Tan and his first wife, K. Lisa Yang, have also donated money to autism and disability charities.
+In 2015, Tan and Yang donated $10 million to Cornell University to fund the K. Lisa Yang and Hock E. Tan Employment and Disability Institute.
+In 2017, they donated $20 million to MIT to fund research to find effective treatments for autism and find its causes.
 Their donation created the Hock E. Tan and K. Lisa Yang Center for Autism Research.

-In 2019, the couple donated $20 million to Harvard Medical School to create the Tan-Yang Center for Autism Research, a sister of the MIT center.

-Yang donated $2 million in 2020 to Neurodiversity in the Workplace, a nonprofit organization that helps employers find talented people with autism.

-The couple donated $28 million in 2020 to MIT to create the Yang-Tan Center for Molecular Therapeutics in Neuroscience.
+In 2019, Tan and Yang donated $20 million to Harvard Medical School to create the Tan-Yang Center for Autism Research, a sister of the MIT center.
+Tan and Yang donated $28 million in 2020 to MIT to create the Yang-Tan Center for Molecular Therapeutics in Neuroscience.